jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 # LOG / TO DO

-Download the entire work dir for backup in case something is lost with:
+Download the entire work dir for backup of model output, repo and case folders in case something is lost with:
 `rsync --info=progress2 -a evaler@betzy.sigma2.no:/cluster/work/users/evaler  /mnt/c/Users/evaler/model_output`
 Done 2025-07-11, make another backup before end of August!

-Check if biomass numbers are averaged before comparison.
-Observed: 0.085 kg/m2

 - check which model files have been changes and copy to model_modifications!
+- zip spinup and simulation history files
+- download outputs
+- sort into archive & finished results
-- download outputs, upload to zenodo
+- upload finished results to zenodo